angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 taking his {{Force of Will}}.
 He played out his two {{Ornithopter}}s and passed.
 On my turn, I cantripped to find {{Doomsday}} and left mana open to {{Stifle}} ninjitsu, which I did the following turn.
 My next draw was a
 {{Red Elemental Blast}}, which I used on Yuriko the next time it entered the battlefield.
 When I untapped, I found the third land for Doomsday, had Cavern in hand, and made a cycler pile that won me the match the following turn.

+<row variant="pile">{{!Changeling Outcast}}</row>

 #### Round 9 vs Daniel McCaulley on Urza Echo ft.
 Painter Transformation.
 Loss (1-2).